Fucus vesiculosus: Description

 The fronds of F. vesiculosus grow to 150 cm long and 2.5 cm wide and have a prominent midrib throughout.
-It is attached by a basal disc-shaped holdfast.
+It is typically attached by a basal disc-shaped holdfast but can also be unattached.
 It has almost spherical air bladders, which are usually paired one on either side of the mid-rib but may be absent in young plants.
 The margin is smooth and the frond is dichotomously branched.
 It is sometimes confused with Fucus spiralis with which it hybridises and is similar to Fucus serratus.